-Super moist and rich Almond Flour Chocolate Banana Bread sweetened with pure maple syrup.
-This healthy gluten free and dairy free treat comes together quickly and is packed with chocolatey goodness!
+Super moist and rich Healthy Chocolate Banana Bread sweetened with pure maple syrup.
+This gluten free and dairy free treat comes together quickly and is packed with chocolatey goodness!

-I figured now is the perfect time to release this fantabulous bread into the world since everyone and their brother is baking.
+I figured now is the perfect time to release this fantabulous gluten free chocolate banana bread into the world since everyone and their brother is baking.
 Ugh, isn't baking just the best?